LionelDraghi/ArchiCheck/docs/languages_concepts.md

 Is illegal.

-ArchiCheck ignore that Ada rule, will store `Disk_Driver` as a child of OS, `SSD` as `Disk_Driver` child.
+Acc ignore that Ada rule, will store `Disk_Driver` as a child of OS, `SSD` as `Disk_Driver` child.
 Telling that this is illegal is the compiler's job.

-For the same reason, ArchiCheck, take into account private packages as normal packages.
+For the same reason, Acc, take into account private packages as normal packages.

 Considering :